dcamposliz/dataScience_stockMarket/README.md

 This project uses R, HTML, CSS, and JavaScript.

-Using tons of data, linear models, time series models, and other random stuff!
+Using tons of data, linear models, time series models, and other stuff!

+--

+WHO:

+ - David Campos

+ - Raul Eulogio

+ - Kim Specht

+ - Nathan Fritter

 --